project-chip/connectedhomeip/examples/rvc-app/README.md

 #### TC_RVCCLEANM_3_2.py

-This is not applicable because the RVC device does not support the StartUpMode attribute.
+This is not applicable because this RVC device does not support the StartUpMode attribute.

 ### RvcRunMode cluster